guerra22/Traversed/README.md

 ## Game panel
 - The game view only displays when there is a Camera object.
 - In order to do it, u should right click the mouse in the Hierarchy panel and create a camera node.
-- The initial position of a camera object is (0,0,0)
+- The initial position of a new camera object is (0,0,0)
 - You can change the transform of the camera in Inspector to move game view.
+- The other method is select an object then add a camera component.

 ## General menu
 File: